SamGa3/microbiome_reconstruction/README.md

 ### 7. Property association

 This represents one of the most important steps of the workflow.
 It applies PCA to the reconstructed microbiome and associates the PCs to the properties of the tumour.
-Here the script to find the associations between the COAD reconstructed microbiome and the clinical tumour properties.
+Here is the script to find the associations between the COAD reconstructed microbiome and the clinical tumour properties.
 ```R
 rmarkdown::render("scripts/property_association/diversity.Rmd",
     params = list(